 The land remained undeveloped for many decades as it was a dangerous ‘pestiferous bog’ known as Boxley’s Lagoon.

-In 1885 twelve acres were resumed by Redfern Council and gazetted as a park.
-Work to form the park began immediately and just as quickly Council was inundated with requests from community groups to use the new oval on the southern half of the park for cricket and rugby union.
+In 1885, 12 acres were resumed by Redfern Council and gazetted as a park.
+Work to form the park began immediately and just as quickly the council was inundated with requests from community groups to use the new oval on the southern half of the park for cricket and rugby union.
 A bowling green and pavilion were added in 1890, along with a bandstand and an ornamental fountain donated by John Baptist.

 One of the most famous incidents associated with Redfern Oval was in 1903 when legendary cricketer Victor Trumper, playing for Paddington against Redfern, straight drove a ball out of the oval and through the second-floor window of the boot factory across the road, where the Moreton on the Park apartments now stand.